-The Philippine General Hospital is a designated COVID-19 referral center which is exploring several treatment options for the virus at the moment, including the use of Virgin Coconut Oil (VCO) and in its effectiveness in coronavirus disease 2019 (Covid-19) patients’ recovery.
+The Philippine General Hospital is a designated COVID-19 referral center that is exploring several treatment options for the virus at the moment, including the use of Virgin Coconut Oil (VCO) and in its effectiveness in coronavirus disease 2019 (Covid-19) patients’ recovery.

-Department of Science and Technology (DOST) is also funding studies for traditional herbs Tawa-tawa and Lagundi as treatments for patients with the novel coronavirus.
+Department of Science and Technology (DOST) is also funding studies for traditional herbs Tawa-Tawa and Lagundi as treatments for patients with the novel coronavirus.

 Coronavirus Immunity boosting drinks made from local ingredients have also been developed by the Department of Science and Technology Small Enterprise Technology Upgrading Program (DOST-SETUP) partner in Davao as health drinks for COVID-19 frontliners.

 These guidelines are lifted from releases of the World Health Organization and the Department of Health-Philippines.

 CHECK THIS OUT: Updated Guidelines on Community Quarantine in the Philippines

 Want to know how to be a Proud Pinoy?
 Like, Follow, Subscribe to GoodNewsPilipinas.com, and our socials on Facebook, Twitter, Instagram, Good News Pilipinas!
 TV on YouTube, for new story notifications, and e-mail newsletters for updates on more Filipino Pride stories.